 The marina said we could stay on the wall as long as we needed to get the engine fixed.

 They even offered us space overnight if we needed it – free of charge.
 Simon started taking pieces off the engine – he wanted to check that the impeller was okay.
-That’s usually the reason for an engine overheat.
+That’s usually the reason for an engine overheating.
 The impeller was fine.

-While Simon was at the marina office determining options two off duty firefighters walked by to ask if we were going upriver.
+While Simon was at the marina office determining options two off-duty firefighters walked by to ask if we were going upriver.
 I said that we’re trying to but our engine is overheating.
 Without delay, the firefighters explained that our problem was growth along the grate of our raw water intake.
 The firemen had a research boat at the marina and just paid a diver to clean off their intakes so they could travel upriver to anchor.